26 Surprising Facts About Lisbon, Portugal

 There is a dedicated street art museum called The Underdogs Gallery, which you can visit.

-Lisbon has the most impressive chapels, and the Sao Roque Church is the world’s most expensive chapel.
-Here, you see outstanding European art with elaborate chapels adorned with Baroque architecture in gold.
+Lisbon has some of the most impressive chapels, and São Roque Church is the world’s most expensive.

 Yes, it sounds strange.
 Who will give someone canned fish as a gift?
 Still, it is one of the best souvenirs to take home.

-Tins of mackerel, anchovies, sardines, and tuna are packed airtight in colorful boxes.
+Tins of mackerel, anchovies, sardines, and tuna are packed airtight in colorful boxes, so you can easily take them with you.

-What started as an affordable source of protein has become one of Portugal’s famed food icons, and you can even find it available at restaurants.
+What started as an affordable source of protein has become one of Portugal’s famed food icons, and you can even find it on restaurant menus.

-Lisbon has the world’s largest saltwater aquarium, a great place to visit with kids.
+Lisbon has the world’s largest saltwater aquarium, a great place to visit with kids in Parque das Nações.

-Oceanario de Lisbon is huge and has four marine habitats: cold water, temperate, and tropical.
+Oceanario de Lisboa is large and features four marine habitats: cold-water, temperate, and tropical.
 Here you can see amphibians, various plants, mammals, algae, fish, and invertebrates.

 You also find temporary exhibitions to explore.

-25. Pasteis de Nata a Top Secret Recipe
+26. Pastéis de Belém: A Top Secret Recipe

-One thing you will learn to love is the famous Portuguese dessert pasteis de nata.
+One thing you will learn to love is the famous Portuguese dessert, Pastel de Nata.

 Even though the recipe is top secret, you can find these egg tarts at most cafes and bakeries in Lisbon today.

-Remember these Lisbon facts to make your trip even more memorable, no matter where you go in the Portuguese capital.
+These facts about Lisbon will make your trip even more memorable, no matter where you go in the Portuguese capital.

-While visiting and talking to the friendly locals, I am sure you may even come across some facts that are not mentioned here.
+While visiting and talking to the friendly locals, you may even come across some facts not mentioned here.

-If you do, I would love to hear your thoughts, so do not hesitate to leave something in the comments.
+If you do, I would love to hear your thoughts, so do not hesitate to leave some more facts about Lisbon in the comments.
 Enjoy your trip to Lisbon.

 Frequently Asked Questions